4 min read

 Tricks of the Trade:

-Mount the RCD with the help of a flange on a variable speed angle grinder.
+Mount the RCD on a variable speed angle grinder.

 Recommended speed 3,600 – 6,000 RPM.
-This way you can prevent areas being burnt giving the disc a much longer lifespan.
+This way you can keep grinding temperature low and give the disc a much longer lifespan.

 Use a well-controlled pressure when working.
 A light pressure is best with the RCD combination disc.